ThePeej/prayers-sinatra-app/README.md

 # Prayers

-## A Sinatra Portfolio Project for Flatiron School
+#### A Sinatra Portfolio Project for Flatiron School
+---

 The project is a simple CRUD app that allows a user to create, read, update, and destroy prayers posted on the app.
 This project is built with the intent to eventually deploy a fully functioning social website.

 ### Functionality Overview:
-	- User will have many groups, and many prayers.
+	*User will have many groups, and many prayers.
-		- User can sign up for, log into, edit, and delete his or her account.
+		..* User can sign up for, log into, edit, and delete his or her account.
 		- User can create, edit, and delete groups.
 		- User can create, edit, and delete prayers
 	- Groups will have one leader, many members, many prayers through members.